You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 Table of contents

-- Step 1: Research Area, Price & Lifestyle Fit
+- Step 1: Research Area, Price and Lifestyle Fit

 - Step 2: Check Your Financial Readiness